 - Any other appropriate document indicating the travel plans of the applicant, including period and reason of visit.

 - If applicant is married and cannot provide evidence of marital status in the passport, a marriage certificate must be submitted.
 If applicable, a copy of ration card can also be submitted.

-If applying for a Denmark Visa for Business Purposes
+If applying for a Denmark Business Visa

 - Invitation letter from the Denmark company applicant will be visiting and their complete address along with the dates of the visit

 - A certificate from your employer allowing the business travel and stating the details about the trip.

 - Both invitation letter as well as letter from employer must confirm the following details:

 - The applicant’s identity;